freqtrade/freqtrade/docs/bot-usage.md

 ## Hyperopt commands

-To optimize your strategy, you can use hyperopt parameter hyperoptimization to find optimal parameter values for your stategy.
+To optimize your strategy, you can use hyperopt parameter hyperoptimization to find optimal parameter values for your strategy.

 ```
 usage: freqtrade hyperopt [-h] [-v] [--logfile FILE] [-V] [-c PATH] [-d PATH]